Tokap/jsonsql/README.md

 # jsonsql

-A MySQL abstraction for basic select and insert interactions using json as the primary means of information transfer.
+A MySQL abstraction for Rust providing basic select and insert interactions using json as the primary means of information transfer.

 > **NOTE** This is an alpha build and will experience rapid change.